rychan404/big-brain/UMD/Living Learning Programs/DCC.md

 - Didn't realize is an advantage/intrigues you?
 	- Discussion based classes (shy in participation)
 		- Feels more comfortable
-	- Philosophy, linguistics, interesting classes that aren't design
+	- Philosophy, linzguistics, interesting classes that aren't design

 ### Questions from People